 Grant, validity term and maintenance fees

-Once the patent in Palestine is granted, it will be valid for 20 years.
-Maintenance Fees are paid annually and they are calculated from the international filing date.
+Once granted, a patent in Palestine remains valid for 20 years.
+To maintain the patent, you must pay annual maintenance fees calculated from the international filing date.

-Subsequent renewal fees should be paid annually in advance, before each anniversary of the filing date.
+After that, renewal fees must be paid annually in advance, before each anniversary of the original filing date.

 Some Extra Facts